 Discover Suvereto, a nice medieval hamlet in province of Livorno Tuscany

-Suvereto is a delightful medieval village located in val di Cornia that has preserved its typical atmosphere.
-The hamlet, still surrounded by its medieval walls, has preserved its urban fabric capable of giving to the visitors remarkable glimpses and little surprises behind every corner.
+Suvereto is a pleasant medieval hamlet dominating the Val di Cornia, which has kept its typical atmosphere intact.
+The town, still surrounded by medieval walls, has preserved its urban fabric capable of giving the visitor remarkable glimpses and small surprises around every corner.

-Many of the monuments in Suvereto date back the 12th and the 13th centuries when the village was part of the Aldobrandeschi’s domain.
-Later Suvereto became part of the Repubblica Pisana, then of the Stato di Piombino, of the Principato di Lucca and finally of the Granducato di Toscana.
+Most of the monuments of Suvereto date back to the period between the 12th and 13th centuries when the village was a fief of the Aldobrandeschi.
+Subsequently Suvereto became part of the Pisan Republic, the State of Piombino, the Principality of Lucca and the Grand Duchy of Tuscany.

 The visit to Suvereto starts from piazza Vittorio Veneto, just outside the city walls.
 Here we find, next to each other, the Pieve di San Giusto and the former Oratory of San Michele Arcangelo, which today hosts the Museum of Sacred Art.